balderdashy/skipper-s3/README.md

 });
 ```

-For more detailed usage information see the section on "[https://github.com/balderdashy/skipper#uploading-files-to-s3](Uploading to S3)" in the Skipper docs.
+For more detailed usage information and a full list of available options, see the Skipper docs, especially the section on "[https://github.com/balderdashy/skipper#uploading-files-to-s3](Uploading to S3)".

 ========================================